 - At least one additional letter of evaluation should accompany the application to the college’s or vice president’s advisory committee.

 Sabbatical Leave Instructions

 Sabbatical leave proposals are reviewed annually for sabbaticals to be taken in the following academic year.
 Required application forms are available from your college dean or vice president’s office and must follow university policies and procedures.
-Each college or vice presidential unit must appoint an advisory committee of at least three people to review the application.
+Each college or vice-presidential unit must appoint an advisory committee of at least three people to review the application.
 The final approval occurs in the college/vice presidential area.
 A candidate whose sabbatical proposal is rejected by the dean/vice president has the right to appeal to the Provost's Sabbatical Leave Advisory Committee.
-A list of all faculty members approved or denied sabbatical leave must be sent to the Office of the Provost in January.
-Email the list to Asya Roberts at email@example.com.
-Include employee ID's and dates.
+A list (see here for the template) of all faculty members approved or denied sabbatical leave must be sent to the Office of the Provost in January.
+Email the list to Kim Rogan at firstname.lastname@example.org.
+Include employee IDs and dates.